kumahq/kuma-website/app/_src/policies/introduction.md

 {% endpolicy_yaml %}

 Using `spec.targetRef`, this policy targets all proxies that have a tag `app:web-frontend`.
-It defines the scope of this policy as applying to traffic either from or to dataplane proxies with the tag `app:web-frontend`.
+It defines the scope of this policy as applying to traffic either from or to data plane proxies with the tag `app:web-frontend`.

 The `spec.to[].targetRef` section enables logging for any traffic going to `web-backend`.
 The `spec.from[].targetRef` section enables logging for any traffic coming from _anywhere_ in the `Mesh`.